Skip to main content Publications | Leo Baeck Institute London

 Founded in May 1955 in Jerusalem by German-Jewish intellectuals who had survived the Holocaust - among them Martin Buber, Ernst Simon, Gershom Scholem, and Robert Weltsch - the Leo Baeck Institute of Jews from Germany (LBI) has been engaged in preserving the legacy of German Jewry by collecting material, doing research, and presenting historical narratives.
 Published on the occasion of the fiftieth anniversary of its founding, the present volume is the first to…

-Preface By John Grenville And Raphael Gross
+Preface by John Grenville and Raphael Gross

-Andreas Kossert: “Endlösung On The ‘Amber Shore’”: The Massacre In January 1945 On The Baltic Seashore – A Repressed Chapter Of East Prussian History
+ANDREAS KOSSERT: “Endlösung on the ‘Amber Shore’” The Massacre in January 1945 on the Baltic Seashore—A Repressed Chapter of East Prussian History

-Christian Wiese: “For A Time I Was Privileged To Enjoy His Friendship…”: The Ambivalent Relationship Between Hans Jonas And Gershom Scholem Jörg Hackeschmidt: The Torch Bearer: Norbert Elias As A…
+CHRISTIAN WIESE: “For a Time I Was Privileged to Enjoy his Friendship…”: The Ambivalent Relationship between Hans Jonas and Gershom Scholem

 Marina Sassenberg